aitoss/Anubhav-frontend-23/CONTRIBUTING.md

-# Contributing to Anubhav

-## Contribution Guidelines

-🎉Huge shout-out for jumping in and lending a hand with this project!🎉 Your contribution is really appreciated and helping move things forward in such a great way!

 # Anubhav - Experience Sharing Platform

 **Anubhav: Experience Sharing Point (A-ESP)** is a platform developed for AITians to read & share encounters of various interviews.